SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

 * Turning off all port input buffers had no effect on the CCL's performance.
 Negligible impact on current, but 1 mA is huge in powerdown.
 * Why was current under control conditions (identical except CCL configured to not oscillate) in all cases nil?
 Seems IDD @ 1 MHz active mode is < 1.0 mA?
   * At 1 MHz clock, when I had both functions activated at the same time (logic 0 and event 0 doing one output and logic 2 independently freerunning) at 5v Idd was 24 MHz, more than the sum of it's parts.
-  * No futher current measurements are to be made via this device, as I do not have sufficent confidence in the accuracy of the tool to draw conclusions.
+  * No further current measurements are to be made via this device, as I do not have sufficient confidence in the accuracy of the tool to draw conclusions.
 It may just suck at measuring current at the low end of it's range
   * That I also recorded 6 mA with no load connected at one point supports the theory that these current numbers are of dubious value.
   * Further evidence comes from the non-repeatable measurements of current at 5.0v during case 1, which was read as 12mA and 17 mA, both measurements could be repeated and got the same value.
 I cannot reconcile how, despite no firmware upload having occurred in the interim and conditions being unchanged,
 * Therefore, all current values reported above should be considered quantitatively meaningless, but the observed correlations are strong enough that we can still say some things about current.